ITE-Curbside/curbside-management-tool/README.md

 The tool is written in Arcpy and should be used in ArcGIS Pro version 2.4 or higher.

-Assistance with Tool troublshooting is not available.
+Assistance with Tool troubleshooting is not available.

 ## User Guide